 Regionale trains do not require a seat reservation, so passengers may choose among the available seats when boarding.
 Some Regionale trains have both 1st-class and 2nd-class cars, so be sure to choose a seat in your ticket class.
 There is no food service or café car on these trains, and the air conditioning and power sockets may not always work.

-The most luxurious AV train is the Frecciarossa: air-conditioned cars; monitors listing travel information and news; free WIFI; 3g and 4g internet; and power outlets at every seat,.
-Car classes are indicated by color coding: Executive class is brown, and has meal service and a station lounge; Business class is blue, and has a snack, drink and choice of newspaper; Premium class is red, and also has a snack, drink and choice of newspaper; and Standard class is orange, and has a trolley snack and drink service.
+The most luxurious AV train is the Frecciarossa due to all of the amenities it provides passengers, including air-conditioned cars, monitors listing travel information and news, free WIFI, 3g and 4g internet, and power outlets at every seat.
+Car classes are indicated by color coding.
+Executive class is brown, and has meal service and a station lounge.
+Business class is blue, and has a snack, drink and choice of newspaper for its passengers.
+Premium class is red, and also has a snack, drink and choice of newspaper for passengers.
+Standard class is orange, and has a trolley snack and drink service.
 There is also a café car for all Frecciarossa passengers.